SpudGunMan/meshing-around/README.md

 - **GeoMeasuring**: HowFar from point to point using collected GPS packets on the bot to plot a course or space.
 Find Center of points for Fox&Hound direction finding.

 ### Proximity Alerts
 - **Location-Based Alerts**: Get notified when members arrive back at a configured lat/long, perfect for remote locations like campsites, or put a geo-fence.
 You can also run a script or send a email.
+Another idea is to lower the cycle and use the bot as a 'king of the hill' or 🧭geocache game.
+You can also run a script to change a node config or turn on the lights🚥, have it drop an alert.txt to send a message like "Hello Start the 📊Survey"
 - **High Flying Alerts**: Get notified when nodes with high altitude are seen on mesh
 - **Voice/Command Triggers**: The following keywords can be used via voice (VOX) to trigger bot functions "Hey Chirpy!"
   - Say "Hey Chirpy.."